 Elizabeth Donald, a reporter at the Belleville News-Democrat for more than a decade who writes about city and county government, courts, education and the environment.
 Donald is a member of the national Society of Professional Journalists’ Ethics Committee.

 Ginger (Fletcher) Cayce, the chief communications officer for the Kirkwood School District since 2008.

-The panel discussion is free of charge and starts at noon in the AT&T Room on the lower level of the Missouri History Museum, 5700 Lindell Boulevard, at DeBaliviere Boulevard on the north edge of Forest Park.
-Attendees are welcome to bring a sack lunch or order one from Bixby’s Restaurant on the museum’s upper level.
+News at Noon is co-sponsored by the Missouri History Museum, which will host the presentation at noon Thursday, March 13, in the museum’s AT&T Room on the lower level.
+The museum is at 5700 Lindell Boulevard, on the north side of Forest Park at DeBaliviere Avenue.
+Food will not be provided; however, guests are invited to bring a brown-bag lunch or purchase one from Bixby’s Restaurant on the museum’s upper level.